goreliu/luajit-ahk/README.md

 -- wait: true(wait) false(do not wait, default)
 execLine(pLine, mode, wait)

+-- path: Path to a file that will be added to a running script.
 -- reload: true(reload) false(do not reload, default)
 -- ignoreError: 0(signal an error, default) 1(ignore error) 2
 -- return: A pointer to the first line of new created code.